feenkcom/gtoolkit-constrainer/src/GToolkit-Constrainer.package/Constraint.class/README.md

-Represents a constraint checker on an Object or an array of objects
+Represents a rule that contains a subject and a constraint.